maiertech/design-system/README.md

 ## Testing

 Visual regression testing is done with [Puppeteer](https://pptr.dev/).
 In order to eliminate cross-plattform rendering differences, we standardize component screenshots to Chromium screenshots on Linux.
-This means that on Mac and Windows you need to run visual regression tests with Docker.
+This means that on Mac you need to run visual regression tests with Docker.

 On Linux simply run `yarn test`.
-On Mac and Windows you need to build a Docker image that can run Puppeteer.
+On Mac you need to build a Docker image that can run Puppeteer.
 Run

     docker build config/docker/puppeteer -t puppeteer

-to build image `puppeteer`.
+to build image `puppeteer` from `config/docker/puppeteer/Dockerfile`.
 Then run

     docker run --rm -it -v $(pwd):/components -w /components puppeteer yarn test

-to launch visual regression tests.
+to run visual regression with Docker.
 Every now and then you should rebuild the `puppeteer` image and pull the underlying base image to receive the latest patches and updates:

     docker build --pull config/docker/puppeteer -t puppeteer

-## Deployment

-The storybook build is deployed to [Zeit](https://zeit.co/).
-If the deployed instance throws errors you can reproduce hosting on Zeit locally by running

-    yarn run serve

-This spins up [serve](https://github.com/zeit/serve) and serve a static pages as configured in `now.json`, just like in production.
+As an alternative to Docker, any pull request triggers visual regression testing on [Zeit Now](https://zeit.co/dashboard) via [Zeit's GitHub integration](https://zeit.co/github).
+Check GitHub's pull request checks for a link to the logs in case tests fail.
+You can access the latest screenshot diffs at https://diff.maier.asia.

+The screenshots used for testing are hosted on https://screenshots.maier.asia.